HFG plain scones

 Total fat 2.5g (0.4g saturated fat)

-- Date scones: Add 3/4 cup chopped dates, 2 tablespoons sugar and 1/2 teaspoon cinnamon to the flour.
+- Date scones: Add 3/4 cup chopped dates and 1/2 teaspoon cinnamon to the flour.
 As a nice finishing touch, sprinkle scones before cooking with a little extra cinnamon mixed with sugar.

 - Date and apple scones: As for date scones but add 1 medium apple finely chopped or grated.
 Because apple contains moisture, you will need to reduce the quantity of milk.